WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/fast-lane-processing.md

   * The number following the comma (aka the weight) **cannot be negative**
   * **Decimal numbers are allowed** in the form of 0.5 or .5
   * There **cannot be a zero preceding** non-decimal weight values eg: 04, or 020
-* If there are multiple matches on a staging queues, the weight will be set to the longest matching string.
+* If there are multiple matches on a staging queues, the weight will be set to the **longest** matching string.
+This allows certain tenant weights to be given precedence over any other set weights.
+This allows faster or slower processing to be given to certain tenants when required.
-  For example if `"dataprocessing-classification-in»/tenant1"` is set to a weight of 20, and `"enrichment-workflow"` is set to a weight of 3.
-Then the staging queue `"dataprocessing-classification-in»/tenant1/enrichment-workflow"` will be given a weight of 20.
-This ensures all of tenant1's messages on dataprocessing-classification-in will be weighted at the higher value of 20.
-This has been implemented to allow altering of tenants' weight to take precedence over altering of workflow weight.
-This allows certain tenants to be given more or less target queue capacity for quicker or slower processing when required.
-Hence, why these strings should be more specific.
+  For example: tenant1 weight is set with the regex: `".*/tenant1/.*"` to a weight of 20.
+This regex indicates we want to match everything that comes before and after "/tenant1/" using expression `.*`.
+This will match the entire length of **any** tenant1 staging queue.
+  If at the same time `"enrichment-workflow"` is set to a weight of 3, then the staging queue `"dataprocessing-classification-in»/tenant1/enrichment-workflow"` will be set to a weight of 20 because tenant1 regex matches the whole string, whereas the workflow only matches for the end of the string.
 * The more of the staging queue string matched by the regex pattern, the more specific the weight adjustment will be.
 * In the case of 2 matches on a staging queue with equal length string matches, the weight will be set to the higher weight value.